 1. Go to atlas.density.io

-3. In the top right corner, select Export CSV.
-A box will appear with the options for your download.
+2. In the top right corner, select Export CSV.
+A box with the options for your download will appear.

-4. Time Range: Directly click on the date range, operating hours, and days of the week shown in the area with the grey background to update these settings in a separate view.
+3. Time Range: To update these settings, click on the date range, operating hours, and days of the week shown in the area with the grey background.
+A calendar will pop up.

-5. Time Resolution: Select between 1 day, 1 hour, 30-minute, or 15-minute time frames for your data to be displayed.
-The occupancy will show the average and the peak during the amount of time selected.
+4. Time Resolution: Select between 1 day, 1 hour, 30-minute, or 15-minute time frames.
+The occupancy will show the average and the peak for the selected amount of time.

 7. Include Floor and Building Occupancy Summary: This field is required to show Entry sensor data but can be used for all sensors.
 This will add the following reports: